LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 1A. SpeciesAcummulation.md

 For all anaysis in the work we used a curated checklist of eukaryotic species, available as a supporting data paper: Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.
 The list of species comprises about 2000 organisms with taxonomic classification from where all indicator data is compiled and analyzed.
 This information is found in the supporting dataset 1.

-REFERENCES HERE
+REFERENCES

+J. Hortal, F. d.
+Bello, J. A. F. Diniz-Filho, T. M. Lewinsohn, J. M. Lobo, R. J. Ladle, Seven Shortfalls that Beset Large-Scale Knowledge of Biodiversity.
+Annual Review of Ecology, Evolution, and Systematics 46, 523-549 (2015)10.1146/annurev-ecolsys-112414-054400).

+H. S. Wauchope, J. D. Shaw, A. Terauds, A snapshot of biodiversity protection in Antarctica.
+Nature Communications 10, 946 (2019); published online Epub2019/02/26 (10.1038/s41467-019-08915-6).

-Pertierra et al. 2023 Biodiversity Data Journal (currently in review)
+Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.

 For all the S1 species we retrieved the original discovery year (worldwide), and where available, the first record in Antarctica.
 The original description information was used to generate species accumulation curves.
 Approximate total diversity per group was estimated from the projection of the accumulation curves.